An overview of the different generations of archive migration solutions, sharing some of the drawbacks of older solutions.

 Your chosen migration approach should be able to cope with the individual requirements of your organization.

-Well, the bad news is that you are about to re-apply almost the same load again to your SQL Environment when you start migrating.
+Well, the bad news is that you are about to re-apply almost the same load again to your SQL Environment when you start migrating to Office 365.
 But this time you will shrink the time period where the load is applied to the duration of the migration, whatever it might be.
 Are your legacy environments able to handle that load?

 The good news is, that you can do a lot of things, to prepare your systems and your organization for this challenge and we’re here to help you.

 All the different vendors that offer migration applications use different architectures and delivery methods.
-Some vendors will require that you to install migration servers and dedicated migration SQL Servers in your datacenter while others are suggesting you use Microsoft Azure to host and / or process the data.
+Some vendors will require that you install data migration servers and dedicated migration SQL Servers in your datacenter while others will suggest you use Microsoft Azure to host and / or process the data.
 Whatever company you’re talking to make sure to understand and to be comfortable with the underlying architecture and approach.

 You can basically differentiate between three different generations of architectural models, which have all their advantages and disadvantages.
 We’ve got a video in our plan where we’ll discuss the different approaches.